 Remember that time you had that Mexican restaurant, and you started sweating in the middle of your meal?
 Certain food items can definitely jack up your body’s nervous system and get you sweating.

-Stay away from chillies, excessively spicy or flavorful foods and definitely take it easy on the red meat.
+Stay away from chilies, excessively spicy or flavorful foods and definitely take it easy on the red meat.
 The more vegan you go, the better.
-Fewer steaks, more fruits, and vegetables.
+Fewer steaks, more fruits, and more vegetables.

 Wear cotton clothes in light colors